 Release the lever and spin the wheel.
 If there is still rubbing or noise, repeat minor adjustments until the brake spins freely and quietly.

 A leak in the brake hose, fittings, or caliper seal can cause brake fluid loss.
-Once this occurs, braking power decreases and, in severe cases, can lead to complete brake failure, posing a serious safety risk.
+Once this occurs, braking power decreases and, in severe cases, can lead to complete brake failure.

 -